Hala Alyan: Biography

 Hala Alyan was born in Carbondale, Illinois, on July 27, 1986.
 Her family lived in Kuwait after her birth but sought political asylum in the United States when Iraqi forces invaded the country.

-She received her doctorate in clinical psychology at Rutgers University and works part-time at New York University in the Counseling and Wellness Center.
+She graduated from the American University of Beirut and from Columbia University.
+She received her doctorate in clinical psychology at Rutgers University and is a Clinical Assistant Professor of Applied Psychology at New York University.
 She and her husband live in Brooklyn, New York.

 Awards and works

-Alyan's poems have been published in journals and literary magazines.
+Alyan's poems have been published in various journals and literary magazines including The New Yorker, the Academy of American Poets, Guernica, Jewish Currents among others.

-In her novel Salt Houses, the Yacoub family, a Palestinian family, is forced to leave their home but after settling in Kuwait are forced to leave again during the invasion by Sadam Hussein.
+In her first novel, Salt Houses, the Yacoub family is forced to leave their home in Nablus, Palestine in the wake of the Six-Day War of 1967.
+They move to Kuwait City and reluctantly try and rebuild their life.
+But when Sadam Hussein invades Kuwait in 1990, the family again lose their home, their land and their story, scattering to Beirut, Paris, Boston and beyond.

-Alyan's Atrium: Poems received an award from the Arab American National Museum in 2013.
+In 2013, Alyan's poetry collection, Atrium, received an award from the Arab American National Museum.
 In 2018, she won the Dayton Literary Peace Prize, an award given to writers whose writing is believed to promote peace.
-She was a visiting fellow at the American Library in Paris in the fall of 2018.
+She was also a visiting fellow at the American Library in Paris in the fall of 2018.

-The Twenty-Ninth Year, a collection of Alyan's poems was published by Mariner in January 2019.

-Her second novel The Arsonists' City was published by Houghton Mifflin Harcourt on March 9, 2021 to critical acclaim.
+Her second novel, The Arsonists' City, was published by Houghton Mifflin Harcourt on March 9, 2021 to critical acclaim.
 The novel is about the Nasr family, which reunites in Beirut to discuss the family patriarch's will, revealing family secrets and the impact of war and violence on the family.